taadith/tamil-translator/README.md

 This project aims to take a picture of a Tamil word I have taken, identify it, and then translate it for me.

 ## Log (because commit messages are often too short and gibberish):

+07/27:
+I added a few helper functions to generate the text.
+I keep running into an issue with running the portion of code that executes the tesseract shell command through os.system(...).

 07/26:
 I am following an EasyOCR Tamil tutorial, which is perfect for what I need!
 I seem to be having an issue with loading the model required for Tamil and English.
 ...